NORTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

 Other birds in this fascinating area include the lovely endemic White-throated and Copper Seedeaters and the interesting but uncommon White-naped Xenopsaris as well as Sick’s Swift, Glittering-bellied Emerald, Ruby-topaz Hummingbird, Rufous-tailed Jacamar, Olivaceous Woodcreeper, the spectacular Red-billed Scythebill, Rufous-fronted Thornbird, Mouse-coloured Tyrannulet, Tawny-crowned Pygmy Tyrant, Fuscous, Short-crested and Brown-crested Flycatchers, Tropical Gnatcatcher, Chalk-browed Mockingbird, Flavescent Warbler, Ultramarine Grosbeak, Hooded Tanager and Grey Pileated Finch.

-Before reaching our destination, the little town of Canudos, where we will stay for two nights at the nice Canudos Biological Station, we will have a quick stop to check a nesting area for the uncommon Blue-winged Macaw.
+Before reaching our destination, the little town of Canudos, where we will stay overnight at the Canudos Biological Station, we will have a quick stop to check a reliable nesting area for the uncommon Blue-winged Macaw.
 We should also encounter Suiriri Flycatcher.

 The little town of Canudos is historically famous because of ‘The War of Canudos’ at the end of the 1890s.
 The war was a conflict between the state of Brazil and a group of some thirty thousand settlers, led by a preacher named Antônio Conselheiro (‘The Counsellor’), who had founded their own independent community in the northeastern state of Bahia, named Canudos.
 After a number of unsuccessful attempts at military suppression, it came to a brutal end in October 1897 when a large Brazilian army force overran the town and killed nearly all the inhabitants!